-That’s the approach UPMC is taking in the development of its new nine-story Vision and Rehabilitation Hospital that will position the health system at the global forefront of ophthalmic research, care and rehabilitation.
+The new UPMC Vision and Rehabilitation Hospital will position the health system at the global forefront of ophthalmic research and care.
 Accommodating clinicians, researchers, educators and commercial partners, the hospital will serve as a destination for healing, an incubator for medical advancements and a hub for biomedical research.

-A low-vision, clinic-gym hybrid has an interactive healing center, exam rooms, therapy stations and a central gym.
-A mock apartment and street lab enable patients go through simulations that teach them life skills.
-Training ramps and stairs in a rooftop healing garden give patients a safe environment in which to prepare for real-life experiences.
+A low-vision, clinic-gym hybrid includes an interactive healing center, exam rooms, therapy stations and a central gym.
+A mock apartment and street lab encourage patients to participate in simulations that teach them life skills.
+Training ramps and stairs in a rooftop healing garden give patients a safe environment to prepare for real-life experiences.